GTV (Australian TV station): History

 Sir Dallas Brooks from the studios in Bendigo Street, Richmond.
+GTV-9 was the third television station to launch in Victoria after HSV-7 and ABV-2, on 19 January 1957.
 A clip from the ceremony has featured in a number of GTV-9 retrospectives, in which the Governor advises viewers that if they did not like the programs, they could just turn off.

 The Richmond building, bearing the name Television City, had been converted from a Heinz tinned food factory, also occupied in the past by the Wertheim Piano Company (from 1908 to 1935).
 A cornerstone, now visible from the staff canteen courtyard, was laid when construction of the Piano factory began.

 Eric Pearce was appointed senior newsreader in the late 1960s, after having been the first newsreader at rival station HSV-7.
 He held that position for almost twenty years.
 In 1957, GTV-9's first large-scale production was the nightly variety show In Melbourne Tonight ("IMT"), hosted by Graham Kennedy.
 Kennedy was a radio announcer at 3UZ in Melbourne before being 'discovered' by GTV-9 producer Norm Spencer, when appearing on a GTV-9 telethon.
 Bert Newton moved from HSV-7 to join Kennedy.
 IMT continued for thirteen years, dominating Melbourne's television scene for most of that time.
 It set a precedent for a number of subsequent live variety programmes from the station.

 Ownership has changed over the decades.
-The station was first licensed to the General Television Corporation Ltd., a consortium of two newspapers, The Argus and The Age, together with cinema chains Hoyts, Greater Union, Sir Arthur Warner's Electronic Industries, JC William's Theatres, Cinesound Productions, and radio stations 3XY, 3UZ, 3KZ.
+The station was first licensed to the General Television Corporation Ltd., a consortium of two newspapers, The Argus and The Age, together with cinema chains Hoyts, Greater Union, Sir Arthur Warner's Electronic Industries, JC Williamson's Theatres, Cinesound Productions, and radio stations 3XY, 3UZ, 3KZ.
 In early 1957 The Argus was acquired by The Herald and Weekly Times Ltd, and the paper was closed on the same day that GTV-9 officially opened.
 The Herald in turn sold its interests in the station to Electronic Industries, later acquired by UK television manufacturer Pye, in 1960.
 Because of the restriction on foreign ownership of television stations, GTV-9 was then sold to Frank Packer's Australian Consolidated Press, which already owned TCN-9 in Sydney, resulting in the formation of the country's first commercially owned television network.
 Prior to this GTV-9 was affiliated with ATN-7 in Sydney.
 Son Clyde Packer ran the network for some time, until a falling out led to a handover to younger son Kerry Packer.
 In the 1980s the network was sold to Alan Bond, but later bought back at a much lower price.